mejk/SciComp/_sources/about/syllabus.md

 ## Course material

-- Will be distributed through this web site and OWL.
+- The lecture material is distributed via this web site and assignments are available at OWL.
-- During the first two weeks we familiarize ourselves with some basic basic background and terminology, and install the necessary software.
+- The course material is divided into modules that focus on specific topic.

 ## Learning outcomes

 After successful completion of this course, the student should have the skills and knowledge to

+- Understand the practical and theoretical challenges related to scientific computing
+- Understand the basic aspects of high-performance computing
 - Understand the foundations of the main methods and approaches in scientific computing
 - Possess hands-on practical skills of data analysis, visualization and error tracing.
-- Understand the basics aspects of high-performance computing
 - Be able to assess, interpret and understand the correctness of code
-- Understand the practical and theoretical challenges related to scientific computing
 - Perform hands-on data analysis and use different visualization methods
 - Be able to assess reliability and errors in simulations
-- Have an understanding of the current developments in the field, in particular machine learning.
+- Have an understanding of the current developments in the field.

 One the main aims is that the students will gain  a good overview of different methods and approaches in computational modeling, and the ability choose a proper method for the problem at hand.

-As practical outcome, the students will learn the need for different operating systems and command interfaces, and how to do practical operations using the command line interface, installation of software, compilation of source codes and how to resolve problems when they arise.
+As a practical outcome, the students will learn the need for different operating systems and command interfaces, and how to do practical operations using the command line interface, installation of software, compilation of source codes and how to resolve problems when they arise.

 ## Hands-on approach

-This course uses a hands-on approach: You will write scripts and short programs, analyze data and learn methods.
+- This course uses a hands-on approach: You will write scripts and short programs, analyze data and learn methods.

-Python will be used for most analyses.
+- Python will be used for most analyses.
 No prior knowledge of Python or other programming is expected.

 <!--
 ## Examples